Friday Oct 29th 2021, 0800-1800

 Fontana Dam Shelter to NOC, SOBO AT mm 2056.4

 7680 gain, 7730 loss

-Speaking of dedication, Fresh Ground had insisted on serving us breakfast.
+Speaking of dedication, Fresh Ground had insisted on serving us breakfast before we took off.
 And not just some bagels and cream cheese but eggs to order, bacon, sausage, potatoes, and blueberry pancakes with real maple syrup.
-He had all this made by lantern light by 06:30 am.
+He had all this made by lantern light at 06:30 am.
 As I stumbled through the rain and dark to the scene, I pondered the absurdity of it all.
 Us waking so early to walk in the rain and him going through so much trouble and expense to feed us.
-Yes we were privileged and blessed.
+We were privileged and blessed.

-I’d told Donna that we’d be there by 6 pm and like clockwork, she was there too.
+I’d told my friend Donna that we’d be there by 6 pm and like clockwork, she was there too.
 Pretty impressive for 2 people from Miami and given all the logistics…ha!
 I knew her from the local kayaking club.
-We’d all been on a paddle together over the summer, when someone brought up my AT hike.
-It was then that she mentioned that she had a cabin about 30 minutes from the NOC and to give her a shout when I was nearby.
+We’d been on a paddle together over the summer, when someone brought up my AT hike.
+She told me that she had a cabin about 30 minutes from the NOC and to give her a shout when I was nearby.
 The timing worked out pretty great, especially given the weather.
 I wasn’t soaked, only my shoes were wet, but the cold made us long for a hot shower and cabin.
 Donna also made beef stew for dinner, which was so delicious.
 It’s one of my favorite comfort foods.
 We met Donna’s husband, Jan, and I enjoyed talking to him about his track cycling career…he was quite the champion racer!
 Another great ending to a long, hard day.